 - Maps and imagery for hurricane response

-Come back next week to learn about storm tide, why it’s dangerous and how USGS science provides valuable data to help understand this devastating force.
+Come back next week to learn about storm tide, why it’s dangerous and how USGS science provides valuable data to forecasters, scientists and decision-makers that can help them better understand this devastating force.

-People looking for information on how to prepare for hurricanes, or a range of other disasters and emergencies, can visit ready.gov or listo.gov.
+For information on how to prepare for hurricanes, or a range of other disasters and emergencies, visit ready.gov or listo.gov for Spanish.
 For more information about USGS science or hurricanes, visit these websites:

-USGS Hurricanes – USGS Hurricane related science and outreach products for current and past storms
+USGS Hurricanes – USGS hurricane science and outreach products for current and past storms

 USGS Coastal Change Hazards: Hurricanes and Extreme Storms – Provides information on coastal change